crotwell/TauP/src/doc/sphinx/source/calculations.rst

   station, this will have more or less of an effect both via the source to station distance and on the actual travel time calculation.
-TauP can calculate distances using an elliptical flattening value, via the :code:`--geodetic` parameter, but does not try to correct for the second effect.
+TauP can calculate distances using an elliptical flattening value, via the :code:`--geodist` parameter, but does not try to correct for the second effect.
 There are external routines to calculate a correction to the travel time for this.